- Villagers improve their access to and quality of education

 - Villages have increased opportunities for adult literacy

-Sufficient School Facilities
+Sufficient School Facilities & Materials

 In 2011, the Alliance partnered with CAP- Centers of Educational Support (Centres d’Animation Pédagogique) from the Ministry of Education.
 CAP Supervisors are Malian education experts who evaluate teacher performance and then make recommendations for further training.
 The Alliance then offers training sessions based on the greatest need.
 We have offered French/Bamanankan training and Reading/Writing training.